Object Detection in 20 Years: A Survey: Speed-Up of Detection

 \section{Speed-Up of Detection}

-The acceleration of object detection has long been an important but challenging problem.
-In the past 20 years, the object detection community has developed sophisticated acceleration techniques.
-These techniques can be roughly divided into three levels of groups: ``speed up of detection pipeline'', ``speed up of detection engine'', and ``speed up of numerical computation'', as shown in Fig \ref{figure:speedup}.
+The acceleration of a detector has long been a challenging problem.
+The speed-up techniques in object detection can be divided into three levels of groups: speed up of ``detection pipeline'', ``detector backbone'', and ``numerical computation''. , as shown in Fig. \ref{figure:speedup}.
+Refer to \cite{zou2019object} for a more detailed version.